harshjohiya/harshjohiya/README.md

 ## 💡 About Me

-I'm passionate about leveraging **data** and **machine learning** to solve real-world problems.
+I am a second-year BS Engineering student at IISER Bhopal, passionate about leveraging data and machine learning to solve real-world problems.
 I design intelligent systems, analyze complex datasets, and transform raw data into actionable insights that drive decisions.

 > *"I believe in learning by doing—if an idea comes to mind, I prototype it, test it, and refine it until it works."*